julia-otran/projector/Readme.md

    mklink /d src ..\..\..\..\core\native
    ```

-2. First, generate the librender JNI headers: (You may use the `Generate Headers` IntelliJ Run Config)
+2. First, generate the lib render JNI headers: (You may use the `Generate Headers` IntelliJ Run Config)
     ```
     mvn compile -pl core
     ```